Learning Strategies For Development

 - Step by step

-- I tried learning Piano by reading book but it was no boring and vage.
+- I tried learning Piano by reading a book, but it was boring and vague.
 So I purchased SimplyPiano.

 For Programming Topics,

-- I prefer platform allow trying out code online without any local installation.
+- I prefer platforms that allow trying out code online without any local installation.

 - Codecademy is a good one.
 I used it for many things.